 A similar classification might also be applied to DMT entities.
 In addition another category, of plant teachers or plant spirits (explored further in a later section), should be added to Shanon's list, because these are regularly encountered on ayahuasca according to interviews with shamans and surveys of users (Luke, 2009b).
-In any case, encounters with elves, gnomes, pixies, dwarves, imps, goblins and other 'little people' (though clearly not human people), are extremely prevalent and have long been at the spearhead of the debate on the reality of DMT beings, and have been popularly dubbed the "self-transforming machine elves" (McKenna, 1991, p.
+In any case, encounters with elves, gnomes, pixies, dwarves, imps, goblins, and other "little people" (though clearly not human people), are extremely prevalent and have long been at the spearhead of the debate on the reality of DMT beings, and have been popularly dubbed the "self-transforming machine elves" (McKenna, 1991, p.
 16).
 Leading the debate, Meyer (1996) indicates that, under the influence, the independent existence of these beings seems self-evident, but suggests that there are numerous interpretations of the entity experience.
 Meyer's and others' interpretations fall into three basic camps (Luke, 2011):

-I - Hallucination: The entities are subjective hallucinations.
-Such a position is favoured by those taking a purely (materialist reductionist) neuropsychological approach to the phenomena.
-One particularly vocal DMT explorer who adopted this neuro-reductionist approach, James Kent (Pickover, 2005, pp.104-105), appears to have taken a more ambiguous stance recently (Kent, 2010) by considering the entities simply as information generators.
+Hallucination: The entities are subjective hallucinations.
+Such a position is favored by those taking a purely (materialist reductionist) neuropsychological approach to the phenomena.
+One particularly vocal DMT explorer who adopted this neuroreductionist approach, James Kent (Pickover, 2005), appears to have taken a more ambiguous stance since (Kent, 2010) by considering the entities simply as information generators.
 For Kent (2010), the question of the entities' reality is redundant given that they generate real information, and sometimes this seemingly goes beyond the experient's available sphere of knowledge (like psi).
 Nevertheless, according to Kent the entities cannot be trusted to always tell the truth and must be regarded as tricksters.

-II - Psychological/Transpersonal: The entities communicated with appear alien but are unfamiliar aspects of ourselves (Turner, 1995), be that our reptilian brain or our cells, molecules or sub-atomic particles (Meyer, 1996).
+- 2. Psychological/Transpersonal: The entities communicated with appear alien but are unfamiliar aspects of ourselves (Turner, 1995), be that our reptilian brain or our cells, molecules, or subatomic particles (Meyer, 1996).
 Alternatively, McKenna (1991, p.
 43), suggests, "We are alienated, so alienated that the self must disguise itself as an extraterrestrial in order not to alarm us with the truly bizarre dimensions that it encompasses.
-When we can love the alien, then we will have begun to heal the psychic discontinuity that [plagues] us."

-II - Other worlds: DMT provides access to a true alternate dimension inhabited by independently existing intelligent entities.
-The identity of the entities remains speculative, but they may be extraterrestrial or even extra-dimensional alien species, spirits of the dead or time travellers from the future (Meyer, 1996).
+When we can love the alien, then we will have begun to heal the psychic discontinuity that [plagues] us." - 3.
+Other Worlds: DMT provides access to a true alternate dimension inhabited by independently existing intelligent entities.
+The identity of the entities remains speculative, but they may be extraterrestrial or even extradimensional alien species, spirits of the dead, or time travelers from the future (Meyer, 1996).
 A variation on this is that the alternate dimension, popularly termed hyperspace (e.g., Turner, 1995), is actually just a four-dimensional version of our physical reality (Meyer, 1996).
-The hyperspace explanation is one of the conclusions drawn by Evans-Wentz (1911/2004, p.482) following his massive folkloric study of 'the little people' (i.e., elves, pixies, etc.) and ties in somewhat with the extra-dimensional percepts discussed earlier:
+The hyperspace explanation is one of the conclusions drawn by Evans-Wentz (1911/2004, p.
+482) following his massive folkloric study of "the little people" (i.e., elves, pixies, etc.) and ties in somewhat with the extradimensional percepts discussed earlier: